jpaulet/dArray/README.md

 # dArray - Private & Secure Accounting software

+## Working URL:

+[dArray](https://darray.org) - The DecentralizedAccounting Software for Makers, Freelancers & SME - Put your business on the Blockchain & keep your data secure & private.
+Manage Invoices, Expenses, Customers, Files & more from everywhere.

 ## Installation

 1. If not already installed, install [Node.js](https://nodejs.org/) v10 or higher _(minimum required version is Node.js v8)_.